Airport terminal

 Aerial View of the Tom Bradley International Terminal of Los Angeles International Airport in July 2022.
 This terminal handles the most origin and destination (O&D) flights in the world.

 Interior of Bangkok Suvarnabhumi Airport Main Terminal Concourse in July 2008.

 An airport terminal is a main building at an airport where passengers transfer between ground transportation and the facilities that allow them to board and disembark from an aircraft.

 The buildings that provide access to the airplanes (via gates) are typically called concourses.
 However, the terms "terminal" and "concourse" are sometimes used interchangeably, depending on the configuration of the airport.
 Smaller airports have one terminal while larger airports have several terminals and/or concourses.
 At small airports, a single terminal building typically serves all of the functions of a terminal and a concourse.
 Larger airports might have either one terminal that is connected to multiple concourses or multiple almost independent unit terminals.

 By the end of the 20th century airport terminals became symbols of progress and trade, showcasing the aspirations of nations constructing them.
 The buildings are also characterized by a very rapid pace of redevelopment, much higher than that for structures supporting other modes of transportation, eroding the boundary between the permanent and temporary construction.

 Unit terminals

 An airport might have multiple separate "unit terminals", in order, for example to separate the international travel from the domestic one, or provide the separate airlines with the ability to offer their own terminals.
 The unit terminals might use similar design (Dallas-Fort Worth Airport) or be completely different (Pearson International Airport).
-Use of multiple terminals typically requires an extensive network of automatic people movers.
+Use of multiple terminals typically requires automatic people movers.